-Our internship programme provides practical experience to highly motivated individuals who wish to pursue a career in international affairs, public policy, or in the non-profit sector.
-Depending on their interests and backgrounds, interns may work in one or more of 4 areas: Research; Communications (including both print and online platforms); Programmes (coordinating research activities and events); and Library (assisting in the development of LKI’s library).
+Our internships provide practical experience to highly-motivated individuals who wish to pursue a career in international affairs, public policy, or the non-profit sector.
+Depending on their interests and backgrounds, interns may work in one or two of 4 areas: Research; Communications (print and digital platforms); Programmes (coordinating LKI events and operations); and Library (assisting in the development of LKI’s library).

-Applicants should be recent graduates, or currently enrolled in tertiary studies.
-The Communications and Programmes internships occasionally consider applications from school leavers with outstanding academic results.
+Interns are normally recent graduates, or enrolled in tertiary study.
+Communications and Programmes interns are occasionally school leavers with exceptional academic results.
 Applicants should be able to write clearly and fluently in English, and preferably also have local or foreign language skills.
 Attention to detail, initiative, and the ability to meet deadlines are essential.

 To apply, please email a cover letter and CV (listing two referees) to the Deputy Director at firstname.lastname@example.org.
 If you are interested in a Research internship, please also include a writing sample that shows your ability to think critically and construct a logical argument.
-We especially welcome interns with research interests in international affairs, including international politics, international economics, maritime affairs, security, climate change and the environment, human rights, and gender.
+When applying, please indicate your available dates to start and end an internship.
+Interns normally work for 3-9 months.

 LKI’s Work Shadowing Programme aims to inform highly motivated students who are considering a career in international affairs, public policy or the non-profit sector.
 This unpaid learning experience offers the opportunity to understand how a think tank functions by allowing successful applicants to shadow staff members at LKI, normally for a period of one week.